How to win The Traitors, according to psychology experts

 So, who’s playing the best game so far?

-According to the experts, Miles is the Traitor most likely to walk away victorious, as his agreeable, non-combative nature has allowed him to pass as a Faithful.
+According to the experts, Harry is the Traitor most likely to walk away victorious, with his ability to balance genuine emotion with analysis and forethought making him the show’s dark horse.

-“He remains collected, without pushing his ego too much in the forefront,” says Dr Sören.
-“If you barely give any content, nobody can look for inconsistencies.
-Combine this with some smart manoeuvring to please all sides and you have a winner in the making.”
+“He got used to not flying under the Faithful’s radar but also staying clear of Paul’s suspicion,” says Dr Sören.
+“But will this be the case when he invites a new one into the ranks of the Traitors?
+Calculating in a game of so many shifting variables also relies on luck!”

-On the Faithfuls’ side, Diane has been playing the best game so far – that is, unless she’s defeated by a chalice of fizzy rosé.
+On the Faithfuls’ side, Dr Sören initially believed that fan-favourite Diane had been playing the best game so far – that is, until she was defeated by a chalice of fizzy rosé.
+Now, it’s apparently Charlie’s time to shine.

-Dr Sören says: “She convinces with a level-headed attitude and analytical eye.
-While this could be a risky play, she manages to get people on board because she appears always fair and appreciative.”
+“Charlie manages to fly under the radar, keeping a cool head, while not being too outspoken,” he explains.
+“If she does not put a target on her back or is forced into centre stage by some show twist, I can see her going far.”

-Will either one of these fan-favourites leave with a big cash prize and the hearts of the nation?
+Will either one of these strong players leave with a big cash prize and the hearts of the nation?
 Only time will tell...

 The Traitors airs on BBC One and BBC iPlayer on Wednesday, Thursday and Friday at 9pm.